ibm-cloud-docs/vmwaresolutions/shared/shared_planning.md

 ## {{site.data.keyword.cloud_notm}} data center availability
 {: #shared_planning-dc-availability}

-The VMware Shared deployment has strict requirements on the physical infrastructure.
+The {{site.data.keyword.vm-shared}} deployment has strict requirements on the physical infrastructure.
 Therefore, you can deploy your virtual data centers only in {{site.data.keyword.cloud_notm}} data centers that meet the requirements.

-The following {{site.data.keyword.cloud_notm}} data centers are available for VMware Shared deployment.
+The following {{site.data.keyword.cloud_notm}} data centers are available for {{site.data.keyword.vm-shared}} deployment.

 | Site | Location | vSAN support | Multizone support |
 |:---- |:-------- |:------------ |:----------------- |